 One recent study revealed that recognition is the most important driver of great work.
 Positive feedback feels great, doesn’t it?
 As a manager or leader, make sure you build in time to celebrate a job well done to keep employees feeling appreciated (and more motivated, to boot).

 Micromanagement kills motivation, and little-to-no attention can be demotivating to employees.
 Instead, strive to achieve a happy medium in which you instill trust in your employees while also providing them sufficient support.
 Allowing your team members to do their jobs and offering a guiding light when necessary will help ensure employees feel valued and spur momentum.

 9. Set a combination of team and individual goals

-Don’t let individual-level goals get lost in the sea of departmental or company-wide goals.
+Don’t let individual-level goals get lost in the sea of departmental goals or organizational objectives.
 While businesses need to set goals for their teams, employees likely want to focus on personal growth.
 Setting individual-level goals tailored to each person can be powerful and motivating.

 Motivational tips for personal success

 Of course, motivation needs to extend beyond your professional task list.
 If there’s a more personal ambition you want to achieve — whether it’s running a marathon or sticking to a budget — here are a few more strategies you can use to achieve those meaningful milestones.

 Don’t set goals because you feel you should.
 Instead, choose goals that excite you and feel relevant to your needs and dreams.
 There’s nothing more deflating than feeling forced to work on a plan you don’t care about and trying to muster up the motivation to do so.